DevTae/StockToolsPreview/README.md

     - File-System Database
     - **Downloading** Adjusted Price Datas, Theme, Industry datas
     - **Calculating** Many Indicators as like Ichimoku
-    - **Monitoring** Some Themes using some awesome Condition of Applied Strategy (ex.
-Semi Conductor, Crypto Currency, and so on..)
     - **Auto Update** Helper Tool
   - `StockBacktester`
     - **Calculating** Trendlines on Each Stock Chart